matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Authentication and Authorization.

-Security is crucial aspect of a software system, yet it often doesn't receive the necessary emphasis it deserves.
+Security is critical aspect of a software system, yet it often doesn't receive the necessary emphasis it deserves.
 To uphold a zero-trust approach, it is essential to ensure that security of every interaction within the system, encompassing architectural and infrastructural levels.
 While security involves more than just authentication and authorization, these aspects serve as a solid starting point.